Jay-Idrees/UPenn-CyberSecurity-Red-vs-Blue-Team-Metasploit-Kibana-Capstone/README.md

 ![](images-red/index-page.png)

-- There is no formal index.html page, and the companies directories are open -this is a significant vulnerability
+- There is no formal index.html page, and the company's directories are open -this is a significant vulnerability

 - Navigating to the folder directories makes it even worse and keeps pointing at some secret_folder